musevlt/imphot/doc/imphot/make_wideband_image.rst

 The :ref:`make_wideband_image<make_wideband_image>` script takes a MUSE cube and a filter curve and generates a wide-band MUSE image that has the spectral response of the filter curve.
+A function that does the equivalent operation is also available, called `imphot.bandpass_image()`

 The arguments of the function can be obtained by running it with the ``-h`` option::